-The employee shall be required to undergo a medical examination to determine his/her fitness for work.
-The employee, if he/she so desires, may be represented by a physician of his or her own choice, in which case such verification and cost shall be the responsibility of the employee.
-However, the Appointing Authority shall reserve the right to obtain a second opinion from a Commonwealth designated physician to determine fitness for work.
-Such cost shall be borne by the Appointing Authority.
+Prior to returning to work, the employee shall be required to undergo a medical examination to determine his/her fitness for work.
+The employee, if he/she so desires, may be examined by a physician of his or her own choice, in which case such examination related costs shall be the responsibility of the employee.
+However, the Employer shall reserve the right to obtain a second opinion a physician designated by the Employer to determine fitness for work.
+Such cost shall be borne by Employer.
+If the employee’s physician determines that the employee is not fit to return to work the employees will be removed from paid administrative leave.
+If the employee’s physician determines that the employee is fit to return to work and the physician appointed by the Employer disagrees, the employee will not be returned to work until a physician appointed form a panel agreed by the Employer and MassDOT as proved in Article 8 E above, examines the employee and determines that he/she is fit to work.
+The cost of the panel physician shall be borne by the Employer.

-Grievances resulting from the denial of an Appointing Authority to return the employee to his/her position after he/she has been removed from the workplace in accordance with this Section shall be processed in an expedited manner at Step II.

 No employee shall be entitled to a leave under the provisions of this Section in excess of the accumulated sick leave credits due such employee.